Saim-Safdar/DevOps-Crash-Course/Students/DevoOps-2024-contribution.md

   https://medium.com/@saadamir1/understanding-ci-cd-the-backbone-of-modern-devops-890926cade93
   https://github.com/saadamir1

+  CI/CD helps teams quickly build, test, and release software updates.
+  It makes development faster and improves teamwork by automating key steps in the process.

 ## List your Blog post links here.
 - Summarize your Blog post (max 3 sentences), and what you have learned throughout.
 - Mention learning Resources.